vluu03/cse15l-lab-reports/labreport.md

 ```
 This change addresses the issue because arr now gets assigned the values of a copy of the array
 which means that the changed values of arr won't be included when taking the elements in reverse order.

+# Lab Report 2 (Part 3)

+Something that I learned from lab